Monitoring the condition of the mother during the first stage of labour

 - Record the clinical observations on the partogram.

-- Explain the clinical significance of these observations.
+- Explain the clinical significance of the observations.

 1-1 What is labour?

 Labour is the process whereby the fetus and the placenta are delivered.
-The uterine contractions cause the cervix to dilate and eventually push the fetus and placenta through the cervix and out of the vagina.
-Traditionally labour is divided into different stages.
+The uterine contractions cause the cervix to dilate and eventually push the fetus and placenta through and out of the vagina.

 1-2 What are the stages of labour?